Coexisting/Portfolio--CV/README.md

 <h1 align="left">Hey👋 Let's Connect‼️</h1>
-I'm Mya a trained Web developer and experinced Quality assurance engineer from London🇬🇧 I'm currently based in the Caribbean🏝️ and have a company called Coex LTD where we bring your ideas ALIVE!
+I'm Mya a trained Web developer and experinced Quality assurance engineer from London 🇬🇧 I'm currently based in the Caribbean🏝️ and have a company called Coex LTD where we bring your ideas ALIVE!

 ###